Other Family Services …

 Who can "shop" here?

 Anyone!
 It doesn’t matter where you live or your income level.
 Some families visit the Village Closet to save money on baby gear, while others want to reuse clothes and supplies to reduce their impact on the environment.
-For families without transportation, we may also be able to deliver your items to you.
+For families without transportation, email Closet@hilltownvillage.org and we will do what we can to get items to you.

 “I just want to express my gratitude over this program.
 It has already helped me so much, just in the one time that I was able to make it up there.
 And I think it’s wonderful what you guys do.
 Thank you so much for your help.”